 “Wave”, 2006, installation

-series of dresses and suits, 10 pieces: dresses and suits, silk, thread, dimensions variable
+series of dresses and suits (silk, thread, 10 pieces, dimensions variable

 The project “Wave” (“Banga” in Lithuanian) has been titled after the fashion magazine of the Vilnius Fashion House (VFH) popular in the second half of the 20th century.
-The exhibition focuses on fashion tendencies of the 1970s, and of polka dot and bubble ornaments that have been reappearing in recent fashion.
 The VFH which has been in business for decades might be called the veteran of Lithuanian fashion.
 Upon Inciuraite’s request, the art director of the VFH Jolanta Talaikyte created new sketches of casual and evening dresses and suits according to the descriptions of former models from the VFH magazine (without being shown the photos of actual models).
 Later, two dressmakers of different ages working privately in Vilnius, Natalya and Olya, made silk dresses and suits for the artist according to the old and new models.
-The garments have been tailored for her figure.
-In the exhibition, both the former models and the new models are hung in juxtaposition.

 In the Soviet period Lithuanian fashion was ideologically limited – its simplicity, practicality and universality, rather than individuality, was emphasized.
 In contemporary life however, despite its liberal forms and the features of the free market, the world is affected by globalization, which uses controlling instruments thus limiting the individual almost as if appropriating the rhetoric of the Soviet system.
 An obvious example is the fixed dress codes widespread in the contemporary fashion industry, which offer a fashion show with particularly strict rules of the game.
 “Even the new fashion tendencies introduced at the beginning of each season are basically speculated only for the purpose of increasing the sales, while fashion itself does not change so rapidly as it may seem at first sight” (the art director of the Vilnius Fashion House J. Talaikyte).